fornax-navo/fornax-cloud-access-API/datalink-heasarc.md

 ---

-2. The datalink service source be able to interpret the source parameter, and serve the appropriate `access_url`.
+2. The datalink service should be able to interpret the `source` parameter that the clients sends with the datalink request, and serve the appropriate `access_url`.
 So a request to the datalink url with `&source=main-server` should give something like:

 ```xml
 <TABLE>